Greathouse new pastor for Winds of the Prairie ministries

 November 21, 2018

-Pastor Jeff Greathouse, new to Winds of the Prairie Ministries (Bethany Lutheran Church of Arco and Bethany-Elim Lutheran Church of Ivanhoe).
+Bethany Lutheran Church of Arco and Bethany-Elim Lutheran Church of Ivanhoe welcome Pastor Jeff Greathouse, pictured with his family.

 Winds of the Prairie Ministries (Bethany Lutheran Church, Arco and Bethany-Elim Lutheran Church, Ivanhoe) is proud to announce we have received a settled pastor, Pastor Jeff Greathouse started with us on Nov.
 1.